What Will YOU Be Like When the SHTF?

 Did you ever wonder, deep down in that secret place where you question yourself, how you would behave in an all-out SHTF catastrophe?
 Would you take charge like some kind of superhero?
 Would you hide the entire time, terrified of being discovered?
 Would you actually be able to put into practice all the skills you’ve learned for all this time, just for that moment?

-The following scenarios are taken from Selco’s new book, SHTF Survival Stories, Volume 2.
-If you read his book, SHTF Survival Stories, Volume 1, you’ll know that he doesn’t pull any punches when he tells you about the grim reality of a longterm survival situation and this book is no different.
+The following scenarios are taken from Selco’s book, SHTF Survival Stories: Memories of the Balkan War.
+If you already read his book, Dark Secrets of SHTF Survival, you’ll know that he doesn’t pull any punches when he tells you about the grim reality of a longterm survival situation and this book is no different.